User Experience: Best Practices on Effective Visual Hierarchy

 In many cases, web products include all three levels since they are more likely to provide a big amount of content.
 On the other hand, designers are recommended to keep the number of layers within two while creating typography for mobile.
 The small screens don’t provide enough space for three levels so the elements of a secondary level such as subheaders have to step aside to make mobile UI look clean.

 Effective visual hierarchy is not only about aesthetics.
-It aims at providing problem-solving navigation and interaction systems as well as friendly user experience.
+It aims to provide problem-solving navigation and interaction systems, as well as a friendly user experience.
 To create a sufficient visual hierarchy, designers need to organize all UI elements considering the functionality and business goals.

 Useful articles

-The topic of visual hierarchy is wide and complex, so we gathered some helpful articles revealing various aspects.
+The topic of visual hierarchy is broad and complex, so we gathered some helpful articles that explore various aspects.

 Visual Hierarchy: How to Organize UI Content